accelerateatlanta/hack-2022/README.md

 #### Implementation of Koii

-How does this project utilize Koii networks tech?
+How well does this project utilize or develelop the Koii ecosystem?